TAG: Task-based Accumulated Gradients for Lifelong learning: Conclusion

 \section{Conclusion}

-We propose a new task-aware optimizer for the lifelong learning setting that adapts the learning rate based on the relatedness among tasks.
+We propose a new task-aware optimizer for the LLL setting that adapts the learning rate based on the relatedness among tasks.
 We introduce the task-based accumulated gradients that act as the representation for individual tasks for the same.
 We conduct experiments on complex datasets to compare \textit{TAG-RMSProp} with several state-of-the-art methods.
 Results show that \textit{TAG-RMSProp} outperforms the existing methods in terms of final accuracy with a commendable margin without storing past examples or using dynamic architectures.
-We conclude that our method not only prevents catastrophic forgetting but also exhibits positive backward transfer across a large number of tasks.
-We also show that it results in a significant gain in the performance when combined with other baselines.
-For future work, as the memory required to store the task-specific accumulated gradients increases linearly with the tasks, reducing memory complexity can be an interesting direction.
-Another possible direction from here can be shifting from task-incremental learning to a class-incremental scenario where the task identity is not known beforehand and is required to be inferred along the stream.
+We also show that it results in a significant gain in performance when combined with other baselines.
+To the best of our knowledge, ours is the first work in the LLL literature showing that we can use an adaptive gradient method for LLL and prevent forgetting better than \textit{Naive SGD}.
+For future work, as the memory required to store the task-specific accumulated gradients increases linearly with the tasks, reducing memory complexity without compromising the performance can be an interesting direction.
+This can be achieved by \textbf{(i)} computing correlation using a smaller quantity than the task-based first moments, and \textbf{(ii)} clustering the similar tasks together to reduce the number of task-based second moments (in settings with a soft margin between the tasks).
+Another possible direction from here can be shifting to a class-incremental scenario where the task identity is not known beforehand and is required to be inferred along the stream.